CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M02_Lab2_Manage_Customers_and_Activities.md

 # Module 2: Describe shared activities and integration options in Dynamics 365 customer engagement apps

-## Exercise 2 - Manage customers and activities

 ## Objectives

-In this exercise, you will be working with common records that are used by all the first-party customer engagement apps.
+In this module, you will be working with common records that are used by all the first-party customer engagement apps.

 ## Lab Setup